The Future Is Now: Examining Fashion’s Love Affair With Dystopian Jumpsuits

 Advertisement

-But, the best part about the jumpsuits were that they made me invisible to people whose opinions I never took much stock in — leering construction workers, that guy at the bar, friends of friends who ask me if I get to go to a lot of parties for my job.
+But the best part about the jumpsuits was that they made me invisible to people whose opinions I never took much stock of — leering construction workers, that guy at the bar, friends of friends who ask me if I get to go to a lot of parties for my job.
 Instead, people told me stories about how jumpsuits reminded them of the jumpsuit-wearing oddballs in their lives (one person’s grandpa would wear his unbuttoned to his sternum, and carry around a kitten like a feline Babybjörn).
-A coworker told me how she loved how jumpsuits because of its ease-to-impact ratio: They’ve got the one-piece efficiency of a dress, but were still bad-ass.
+A coworker told me how she loved jumpsuits because of their ease-to-impact ratio: They’ve got the one-piece efficiency of a dress but are still badass.
 A male colleague, Jon Bulette, told me he’s steadily worn mostly jumpsuits for the better part of three years.
-Having tried out kilts and sheer skirts during various phases of his youth, Jon appreciates how freeing jumpsuits are for someone who feels trapped by pants.
+Having tried out kilts and sheer skirts during various phases of his youth, Jon appreciates how freeing jumpsuits are for someone who feels trapped by trousers.
 “The jumpsuit offers sweet escape.
 The jumpsuit defines what I hope I can become.
 It suggests that I will be a participant in a rapidly approaching future where gender transcended binary, where action supersedes rote consumption, and where I am my best self.”

-As far as I can tell, that doesn’t sound like dressing for dystopia.
-Jumpsuits, chosen and loved, means dressing with optimism.
-Some might even call that utopic.

 Advertisement